Mary of Egypt: Literature

+The Anatole France novel At the Sign of the Reine Pédauque (1892) contains comical banter about the nature of Mary of Egypt's sinfulness and saintliness.

+Rainer Maria Rilke wrote the poem "Mary the Egypian" ("Die ägyptische Maria") in 1918.

+"Thrust back by hands of air from the sanctuary door," is the first line of Maria Aegyptiaca (1963), a poem by John Heath-Stubbs about the saint.

-In John Berryman's Pulitzer Prize winning book of poetry, The Dream Songs, poem 47, subtitled "April Fool's Day, or, St. Mary of Egypt", recounts Mary of Egypt's walk across the River Jordan.
+In John Berryman's Pulitzer Prize winning book of poetry, The Dream Songs (1969), poem 47, subtitled "April Fool's Day, or, St. Mary of Egypt", recounts Mary of Egypt's walk across the River Jordan.

-"Thrust back by hands of air from the sanctuary door" is the first line of Maria Aegyptiaca, a poem by John Heath-Stubbs about the saint (Collected Poems, p.
-289).